athulpg007/AMAT/README.md

 ## What kind of problems can AMAT solve?

 AMAT can be used to quickly assess the feasibility of an aerocapture mission concept using aerocapture feasibiility charts, and perform trade studies involving vehicle type, control authority, thermal protection system materials, and useful delivered mass to orbit.
+AMAT can also be used to set up and run high-fidelity Monte Carlo simulations of aerocapture trajectories considering delivery errors, atmospheric uncertainties, and aerodynamic uncertainties to evaluate system performance under uncertainty.

 ### Examples